Solo Ukulele Improvisations and Compositions - 2020

 9. "Dreaming of Marie" - baritone ukulele - My wife, Marie, has been a great fan and has supported me in unnumerable ways over the past quarter of a century.
 This song is an expression of my love and appreciation.

 10. "Calle San Juan" - baritone ukulele - Another Brazilian flavored piece with nice little rhythmic things going on as well.
 The baritone ukulele strung re-entrant has an amazing sound, both chordally and as a solo voice.
-Many years ago, I wrote a piece called "St Jonn's Way" for my brother, Ray StJonn, and this is another tribute to him.
+Many years ago, I wrote a piece called "St Jonn's Way" (track nine on A Musical Feast) for my brother, Ray StJonn, and this is another tribute to him.

 11. "Diamond Head" - baritone ukulele - Strangely enough, I have never been to Hawaii.
 Perhaps never having been there is a good thing in helping me to evoke the idea of a distant tropical island paradise.
 Sometimes dreams can be better than reality.